 1982: Austrian-American actor, director and acting teacher Lee Strasberg dies of heart attack at age 80 in New York City.
 Considered the father of method acting in America, Strasberg trained such actors as Anne Bancroft, Dustin Hoffman, James Dean, Marilyn Monroe, Paul Newman, Al Pacino and Robert De Niro.
 As an actor himself, he is perhaps best known for his role as gangster Hyman Roth in "The Godfather Part II" (pictured), which earned him a nomination for the Academy Award for Best Supporting Actor.

-1982: Jazz pianist and composer Thelonious Monk, known for his unique improvisational style and who is the second-most recorded jazz composer after Duke Ellington, dies of a stroke at age 64 in Englewood, N.J.
+1982: Jazz pianist and composer Thelonious Monk, known for his unique improvisational style and who is the second-most recorded jazz composer after Duke Ellington, dies of a stroke at age 64 in Englewood, New Jersey.

 1981: Socialite, actress and entertainer Paris Hilton is born in New York City.